nomuhyooon/mmVelo/README.md

 ## Usage
-A detailed tutorial on running mmVelo can be found [here](jupyter notebook).
+A detailed tutorial on running mmVelo can be found [here (tutorial.ipynb)](https://github.com/nomuhyooon/mmVelo/blob/master/tutorial.ipynb).

 To apply mmVelo to a custom dataset, follow these steps:
 1. Prepare AnnData for each modality: